K9 officer will save hours of search time, says sheriff

 “You pay officers for hours and hours of time” to conduct a blind search that a dog can complete in 15 minutes, Langley said.
 “We are handling more and more crimes against children done over the internet,” including highly sensitive cases in collaboration with the federal Department of Homeland Security.
 He observed that frequently a child’s online interaction can lead to a physical encounter with a pedophile.

 Will work for food

 Satch – bombs – Deputy Christopher Tompkins

 Lex (at left) – drugs – Deputy Vincent Dalo

 “We need to ensure we have the most up-to-date methods of taking pedophiles off the streets and keeping them off,” he said.
 “These children are being victimized not once, not twice, but thousands upon thousands of times when pedophiles put this stuff out, uploading it onto the internet.
 If we just put one person away, that dog has paid for itself.”

 The Legislature put approval of the dog on the agenda for its next formal meeting, on Nov.
 7. However, at that meeting, legislators postponed a vote and instead asked to confer with Langley privately about the dog and the department’s partnership with Homeland Security.

 That private talk occurred on Nov.
 19 at the Protective Services Committee.
 Subsequently, the committee endorsed the dog acquisition, clearing the way for the Dec.
 4 vote.
-The dog purchased by the Putnam Sheriff, named Hannah, is scheduled to undergo three months of training with the Connecticut State Police starting in January.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The dog purchased by the Putnam Sheriff, named Hannah, is scheduled to undergo three months of training with the Connecticut State Police starting in January.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.